Publication - Policy Brief

-Universal access to modern energy has become a top priority for policy makers, non-governmental organisations, and international donors across Sub-Saharan Africa.
+Universal access to modern energy has become a top priority for policymakers, NGOs, and international donors across sub-Saharan Africa.
 In Kenya, nearly $600 million has been invested in extending the grid to rural areas since 2008.
 While there is now widespread grid coverage in Kenya, the national electrification rate remains low at roughly 32% in June 2014.
 Kenya’s Ministry of Energy and Petroleum has identified last-mile connections for “under grid” households as the most promising strategy to reach universal access to electricity by 2020.
 However, given the high cost of subsidising mass connections, there is a need for rigorous estimates of the social and economic impacts associated with rural electrification.

 This impact evaluation finds that the net benefits of a large, government-funded rural household electrification program in Kenya may be limited, although evidence suggests that the impacts of electrification may be greater in settings with better governance and institutional performance.

 There are a number of areas in which improved governance and institutional performance can improve the welfare gains from rural electrification, and the following areas would benefit from further research.

 By quantifying the impacts of subsidised grid connections, as well as documenting how household energy use evolves over time, policymakers will be able to better plan energy investments in the future.